shassem/GCPTerraform-Jenkins/README.md

 - Jenkins
 Each tool implementations are written in its section.

-All the work is applied on a single GCP project and region: us-central1.
+All work is applied on a single GCP project and region: us-central1.
 Variables can be changed.

 ### Terraform & GCP
 Backend bucket to store the state file as an object that can be accessed by the users working on the same project.